Pre-Owned Gulfstream G650 & G650ER Market Overview (2024-2026) | Safe Fly Aviation

 • Owner Retention: Many operators retain these aircraft longer due to sustained capability relevance

-• Mission-Critical Fleets: Corporate flight departments and premium charter operators typically retain top-specification examples
+• Mission-Critical Fleets: Corporate flight departments typically retain top-specification examples

 • Sellable Condition Standards: Aircraft approaching major inspections are frequently held until maintenance planning is finalized

 Actionable Takeaway: Treat inventory as a dynamic window.
-Waiting for the "perfect aircraft" to appear publicly may result in missed opportunities.
 Superior strategy: define mission profile clearly, establish valuation parameters, and conduct parallel discussions with multiple sellers.

 Demand & Transaction Trends